 4.2 Goal The goal of the PANT-CR is to ensure that commercially important sharks are conserved and responsibly utilized in Costa Rican fisheries, and to contribute to their long-term sustainability.

-4.3 General Objective To establish a set of programs and actions that guarantee the conservation and the optimal, responsible, and sustainable use of the shark resource, considering the economic and social benefit of the national sectors that depend on the directed or incidental catch of Costa Rican fisheries.
+4.3 General Objective To establish a set of programs and actions that guarantee the conservation and the optimal, responsible, and sustainable use of the shark resource, considering the economic and social benefit of the national sectors that depend on the targeted or incidental catch of Costa Rican fisheries.

 Biological-fisheries research will represent one of the basic pillars for decision-making aimed at the conservation and management of chondrichthyan species in Costa Rica.